-Creating Stitch Braids using this technique can be a quite tedious task, but once you get going, it will become easier.
+Creating Stitch Braids using this technique can be quite a tedious task, but once you get going, it will become easier.

 Instead of using rubber bands to create the razor-sharp boxed sections, you will be creating them all by hand as you complete the braid.